MGessinger/Cascade/doc/source/cascade.rst

 .. function:: void analytic_continuation (acb_t res, acb_ode_t ODE, acb_srcptr path, slong len, slong prec, int output_series)

-    Perform analytic continuation along *path*, which stores the corners of a polygon with *len* corners.
-The function computes a power series at every corner, which is then shifted to the next corner.
-After the end has been reached, the ODE is shifted back to the point of origin, but the power series is not changed.
-This allows to perform this function multiple times with varying initial conditions.
+    Perform analytic continuation along *path*, which stores the *len* cornes of a piecewise linear path in the complex plane.
+This is implemented by computing a power series expansion at each corner and then transforming the origin.
+The data stored inside *ODE* remains unchanged.

 .. function:: void find_monodromy_matrix (acb_mat_struct monodromy, acb_ode_t ODE, acb_struct z0, slong bits)

     Compute the monodromy matrix of *ODE* and store it in *monodromy*.
 This is implemented by performing `analytic_continuation` for multiple different initial conditions.
+Currently the path is implemented as a polygon with 32 corners.

 .. function:: int checkODE (acb_poly_t *polys, acb_ode_t ODE, acb_t z, slong bits)